Serena1508/Microservices-using-Docker/README.md

 - Execute the Docker Desktop using desktop shortcut created and it might show the message to install the WSL update.
 - Click the download link and it will open the Microsoft Page showing options to download it.
 - Click the link to download the MSI package of the WSL update.
 Then, execute the package by double-clicking it.
-- After the installation completed, click the Restart Button to restart Docker and it will shoe the **Welcome Screen**.
+- After the installation completed, click the Restart Button to restart Docker and it will show the **Welcome Screen**.
 - The installation of Docker Desktop is completed.

 **2. Install PHP and Apache Web Server**